Giving Necessity Gifts During the Holidays

 The very best gift that you can give to a senior citizen is your time.
 Spend it doing whatever it is that they like to do.

 We don't know about you, but we've never seen Santa with stacks of toothbrushes in his gift bag to distribute to the children, unless he is greeting kids at a dentist office.

 Necessity gifts for children really are not gifts, because a necessity gift could never be a toy.
 A young child will not enjoy getting a box of diapers.
 They won’t understand why it is being disguised as a gift with bows all over it.

-They have plenty of time later in their life to learn about appreciating the non-material things around us.
+They will have plenty of time later in life to learn about appreciating the non-material things around us.
 Once the Christmas tree goes up, all they want are toys under it.
 With that thought in mind, you also do not have to get them everything that they say they want.
 Keep within your budget.
 If there is something that you do need for your child, figure it in the budget, but do not give it to them as a gift.

 Stuff the Stockings With Necessities